Photo : © Moïse Marcoux-Chabot

 With the aim of welcoming people from different strata of the professional cultural milieu and generating rich conversations, the FURIES PRO Day offers variable-geometry rates.

-Registration entitles the holder to a FURIES 2025 passport (value $300 CAD), as well as to the activities and meals offered during the PRO Day (value $115 CAD), for a total value of $415 CAD, taxes included.
+Registration entitles the holder to a PRO Itinerary (value $300 CAD), as well as to the activities and meals offered during the PRO Day (value $115 CAD), for a total value of $415 CAD, taxes included.

 Transportation and accommodation are at the participants’ own expense.
 Places are limited for each rate.